The Hunt For Red October – Book and Movie Review

 The Hunt For Red October: Logline

 When a revolutionary new soviet submarine tries to defect to the USA, the Russians chase it across the Atlantic with everything they have.
-A CIA analyst who suspects the submarine captain’s true motives has to try to come up with a plan to guide the rogue submarine to safety.
+A CIA analyst who suspects the submarine captain’s true motives has to come up with a plan to guide the rogue submarine to safety.

 The Hunt For Red October: Plot Summary